CodeReviewDAO/dxd_codereview/Reviews/341 - Casper Ruby SDK/1 - Alpha/README.md

 ## Contribution Policies

-The project contains a CONTRIBUTING policy that links to a Code of Conduct policy.
 Pull requests and Issues are enabled on the repository.
 However, the project doesn't contain a CONTRIBUTING or a SECURITY policy.
 In favor of the long-term sustainability of the open-source project, and the well-being of the projects which might be built on this SDK, the reviewer highly recommends adding these missing policies to the project as soon as possible.

 Requirement | Finding
 ------------ | -------------